Media rights dominate sports, and MLS is losing the TV war in the U.S.

-The last few weeks should have been some worrying times for Major League Soccer.
+The last few weeks showed worrying times for Major League Soccer.
 First, the protracted labor disputes are still unresolved and there remains a lot of uncertainty regarding what may happen in the next few weeks.
 Second, ESPN announced its lead commentator team for the 2010 World Cup and not one US-born announcer was selected.
 And third, the number of live Premier League games shown on ESPN‘s family of networks next season will increase to 83 matches.

 It’s clear that ESPN is making a major play at trying to win the hearts and minds of soccer fans who prefer to watch international soccer, specifically the Premier League.
 And my concern is where does Major League Soccer fit into all of this?
 Shouldn’t MLS executives be mad as hell that it the TV network is betting most of its chips on English soccer?
 An all British lead commentary crew?
 Almost double the amount of live Premier League games shown on TV in 2010-2011?
 To me, the writing is on the wall for Major League Soccer and it doesn’t look good.